wso2/product-ei/samples/async-messaging-patterns/README.md

 **Message queues**

 Provides delivery guarantees and preserves the order of the messages.
-If several consumers are bound to a queue only one of them would receive a given message, the messages would be load balanced among the consumers.
+If several consumers are bound to a single queue only one of them would receive a given message, the messages would be load balanced among the consumers.

 **Message topics**